WebAssembly/component-model/design/mvp/Binary.md

   definition and can be used by all subsequent definitions just like an alias.
 * Validation requires that all resource types transitively used in the type of an export are introduced by a preceding `importdecl` or `exportdecl`.
-* Validation requires any exported `sortidx` to have a valid `externdesc` (which disallows core sorts other than `core module`).
-When the optional `externdesc` immediate is present, validation requires it to be a supertype of the inferred `externdesc` of the `sortidx`.
+* Validation requires any exported `sortidx` to have a valid `externtype` (which disallows core sorts other than `core module`).
+When the optional `externtype` immediate is present, validation requires it to be a supertype of the inferred `externtype` of the `sortidx`.
 * `<externname>`, `<interfacename>` and `<semversuffix>` are defined as part of the [text format](Explainer.md#import-and-export-definitions).
 * The redundant `0x00`/`0x01` cases of `nameattributes` will